Go to the Students section

 The more segmented format of online learning helps us focus, as we can’t process larger chunks of information as easily when working digitally.
 This fragmentation means it’s crucial to have good note-making strategies for bringing ideas and information together, creating overviews, and making connections.
 See these guides for more on different ways to take notes:

 Coming on to campus for a lecture gives a structure to your day and forces you to allocate that time in your schedule.
 Online learning may involve much more unstructured time.
 It’s still a good idea to give yourself a structure to your days, like scheduling blocks of time when you will work through the materials for each module.
 Also set aside time for less obvious learning tasks like posting and replying on discussion boards.
-See our guide to time management for strategies and semester planners:
+See our guide below on time management for strategies and semester planners.
+Being constantly online can also make you feel tired and headachy.
+Plan regular non-screen activities and off-line study times into your day.
+For more tips to avoid screen fatigue, see the link below:

 If you have online seminars it can be distracting trying to watch, understand, take notes, and reply to comments in the chat box.
 You might want to try ‘checking-in’ on the chat box now and again to give you time to focus on the main seminar content.
 Most online classes at Brookes will take place on Zoom.
 See these guides for more on using Zoom effectively, and for managing the multiple streams of information in webinars: